44mira/tyraelvim/README.md

 - Removed the need to manage an absolute path with `./textblocks.lua`
     - It is now within the same module as its depedendent code: `./lua/custom/plugins/dashboard.lua`
 - Removed defaults for the dashboard footers.
+- Added a theme module from wherein you can easily modify the theme.

 ## Installation